Glen Logan: Professional career

-Logan went undrafted in the 2022 NFL Draft.
+Logan went undrafted in the 2022 NFL draft.

 Cleveland Browns

 Logan was signed by the Cleveland Browns as an undrafted free agent following the 2022 NFL Draft.
 Logan was waived by the Browns on August 29, 2022.

 Arlington Renegades

-Logan was selected by the Arlington Renegades in the 2023 XFL Draft.
+Logan was selected by the Arlington Renegades in the 2023 XFL draft.

+Houston Roughnecks (XFL)

+Logan was traded to the Roughnecks in January 2023.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL) and the XFL's Roughnecks folded.

+Houston Roughnecks (UFL)

+On January 15, 2024, Logan was selected by the new Houston Roughnecks in the second round of the Super Draft portion of the 2024 UFL dispersal draft.
+He signed with the team on January 23.
+He re-signed with the Roughnecks on August 20, 2024.

 Professional wrestling

 WWE

 On December 8, 2021, it was reported that Logan signed a Name, Image and Likeness (NIL) agreement with World Wrestling Entertainment, Inc (WWE).
 He was one of fifteen athletes to become part of the WWE's "Next in Line" program, which was established to develop potential future superstars and enhance WWE's talent development process.
 The program features access to the WWE Performance Center in addition to other resources across the organization.
 Following the completion of the program, the athlete may be offered a WWE contract.